Cadaquesenc/curve-check/README.md

 the normal way to attack this is a model: score the wallets, weight the features, train something on coins that turned out to be rugs, get a probability out. i do not like that answer, because a model can be wrong and you cannot check it, and because whatever it learned was learned from last month's scams.

-so i went looking for something that could not be wrong.
+so i went looking for something that could not be wrong. like i always do

 ## the idea